finn-no/js-code-style/README.md

 List of all rules are available in [ESLint rules docs](http://eslint.org/docs/rules/).

-You can also use `extends` to have different config for tests or similar:
+You can have different configurations for tests or similar.
+An `.eslintrc`-file in any project folder will automatically extend the project-root config:

 **./.eslintrc**
 ```json